amish1188/learning-actions/README.md

 A yml file containing the workflow is automatically generated for you.

-> :information_source: **Notice the path to the file `.github/workflows`**:All workflows must be placed in this directory to be picked up by GitHub.
+> ⚠️ Note the path to the file **`.github/workflows`**.
+All workflows must be placed in this directory to be picked up by GitHub.

 ### Step 3 - Set the correct .NET version